Aditipareek1/Google-keep-clone/README.md

 # ReactKeep
-ReactKeep is a simple note-taking application built with React.
+ReactKeep is a simple note-taking Google-keep clone application built with React.

 ### Features
 Create and save notes with a title and content.